-How the government, central bank, and commercial banks work together to create money.
+Ever wondered how banks create money?
+This article explains how the government, central bank, and commercial banks work together to manage money creation.

 Institutions Involved in Money Creation

-To understand modern money, we must first understand the four different entities involved:
+To understand modern money, we must first understand the four entities involved:

 - Federal government (issues government bonds, collects taxes, and manages federal expenses)